kawaicheung/naming-things/manuscript/03_HuntingForNames.md

   }
 }
 ```
-Back to the view example, I can move the check for whether this person is an admin or owner as a property of the object itself, and give it a meaningful name.
+Back to the profile template, I can move the check for whether a person is an admin or owner as a property of the object itself, and give it a meaningful name.
 In this case, the check is answering the question, "Does this person have administrative access?". `HasAdminAccess` is a sound name.
 ```C#
 public bool HasAdminAccess
 {